First Foundation Bank Review

 Alternatives to First Foundation Bank

-With First Foundation being an all-rounder, there are quite a few alternatives that you can consider.
-Of course, what you choose will largely depend on why you considered First Foundation Bank in the first place – so give this a thought before looking at other banks.
+There are quite a few alternatives that you can consider to First Foundation Bank.
+Of course, what you choose will largely depend on why you considered First Foundation Bank, so consider this before looking at other banks.

 CIT Bank Savings Builder

-CIT Bank certainly needs no introduction with their Savings Builder offering a high-yield savings account with an APY of 0.40%.
-To get this rate, you’ll need to either maintain a balance of at least $25,000 or make a deposit of $100 or more every month.
+CIT Bank offers a Savings Builder, a high-yield savings account with an APY of 1.00%.
+To get this rate, you’ll need to maintain a balance of at least $25,000 or make a deposit of $100 or more monthly.

 Ally Bank

 Ally Bank consistently ranks as one of the best banks and offers a great alternative to First Foundation Bank’s online savings account.
-Their high yield online savings account offers an APY of 0.50% with no monthly maintenance fees and no minimum opening deposit requirements in place.
+Their high-yield online savings account offers an APY of 4.25% with no monthly maintenance fees and no minimum opening deposit requirements in place.

 You also get additional savings tools such as buckets, which organize your savings according to your goals and include savings boosters such as Round-Ups and Surprise Savings.